The Windows EULA

 .\Windows10Debloater.ps1

 Now that it’s running, it should be smooth sailing from here on out.
-It will ask you questions about whether you want to remove something, and the answers are up to you and which bloatware you’d like removed.
-I typically remove everything, it usually doesn’t break anything, but it’s up to you.
+It will ask you whether you want to remove something, and the answers are up to you and which bloatware you’d like removed.
+I typically remove everything, but it usually doesn’t break anything.
+It’s up to you.

 Conclusion